Echinocereus pectinatus (Scheidw.) Engelm.

 Rainbow Cactus, Texas Rainbow Cactus, Purple Candle Cactus, Lace Cactus, Comb Hedgehog

-Echinocactus pectinatus (basionym), Cereus dasyacanthus var. minor, Cereus dasyacanthus var. neomexicanus, Cereus pectinatus, Echinocactus pectiniferus, Echinocereus pectinatus subsp. pectinatus, Echinocereus pectinatus var. pectinatus, Echinopsis pectinata
+Echinocactus pectinatus, Cereus dasyacanthus var. minor, Cereus dasyacanthus var. neomexicanus, Cereus pectinatus, Echinocactus pectiniferus, Echinocereus pectinatus subsp. pectinatus, Echinocereus pectinatus var. pectinatus, Echinopsis pectinata

-Echinocereus pectinatus is a species of hedgehog cactus up to 14 inches (35 cm) tall.
-It commonly remains single but old plants, sometime branch and form a a loosely clumped cluster.
-The stem is usually solitary, globose to cylindrical up to 5 inches (13 cm) in diameter almost hidden by the short interlocking spines.
-The spines are yellow, pinkish or brownish.
-The flowers are funnel-shaped, borne on the sides of the stems, diurnal, intense pink (but also magenta, lavender or yellow to near-whitish) with a white-greenish base, up to 3 inches (8 cm) long and in diameter.
+Echinocereus pectinatus is a cactus with globose to cylindrical, usually solitary stems almost hidden by the short interlocking spines.
+The stems grow up to 14 inches (35 cm) tall and up to 5 inches (13 cm) in diameter.
+Spines are yellow, pinkish, or brownish.
+Flowers are diurnal, borne on the sides of the stems, intense pink (but also magenta, lavender or yellow to near-whitish) with a greenish-white base.
+They are funnel-shaped, up to 3 inches (8 cm) long with an equal diameter.

 How to Grow and Care

 If you can successfully grow other globular cactus, you can most likely grow Echinocereus well.
 One of the key factors in success with these is avoiding any hint of wet soil.
 Because their root systems are weak, they are especially prone to root rot, which will eventually kill your plant.
 Otherwise, they thrive on a program of intense bright light, little water, and a steady diet of light fertilizer.
 These cacti are vulnerable to mealybugs and aphids.